-You might’ve heard the words Cheltenham Festival echoing around the town (and the rest of the country) recently.
-That’s because, the famous racing event that is an indisputable staple in England’s sporting calendar, is returning again for ‘Four Days or Extraordinary’.
-Sponsored by Magners, Cheltenham Festival runs from Tuesday 12 – Friday 15th March and is the set to be the most exciting, highly anticipated Jump racing event of the year.
-It’s set at Cheltenham Racecourse and will play host to 260,000 visitors and the absolute finest horses and jockeys, trainers and owners.
-What they’re racing for?
+For many marking the start of the social season, the famous racing event that is an indisputable staple in England’s sporting calendar, returning again for fours days of prestigious jump racing in an exhilarating atmosphere.
+Sponsored by Magners, Cheltenham Festival runs from Tuesday 10 – Friday 13th March and is the set to be the most exciting, highly anticipated Jump racing event of the year.
+Cheltenham Racecourse will play host to 260,000 visitors and the absolute finest horses and jockeys, trainers and owners.
+What are they racing for?
 Awards, reputation – and over £4.5m worth of prize money.

 Much like The Grand National, Cheltenham Festival is structured in 4 days.
 Day 1 is Champion Day.
 This is where all the racers will gather on the field and the excitement that has been building up all year will be released.
-This time last year, Nicky Henderson’s Buveur D’Air won honours for the Uninet Champion Hurdle “becoming the first horse since Hardy Eustace in 2004 and 2005 to retain the title”.
-What visitors can expect from Champion Day this year is top-notch, world-class Jump racing, as well as live music, food, entertainment and shopping.
+This time in 2018, Nicky Henderson’s Buveur D’Air won honours for the Uninet Champion Hurdle “becoming the first horse since Hardy Eustace in 2004 and 2005 to retain the title”.
+What visitors can expect from Champion Day this year is seven top-notch, world-class Jump races, as well as live music, food, entertainment and shopping.

-Day Three is called St Patrick’s Thursday and is a celebration of Ireland.
+Day Three – St Patrick’s Thursday – celebrates all things Ireland.
 Head to the Guinness Village and enjoy drinks and live music, and watch more incredible jump racing.
-On St Patrick’s Day at Cheltenham last year, Gordon Elliott, Davy Russell, and Michael O’Leary (CEO of Ryanair) were awarded honours in the Ryanair Chase.
+In between races, you can watch performances from some of the finest Irish folk bands.

 Finally, the fourth day, and perhaps most exciting, is Gold Cup Day, where one world-class jump racer will be awarded the Cheltenham Gold Cup.
-Last year, this was won by the horse Native River, ridden by Richard Johnson and trained by Colin Tizzard.
-The races on this day are the most fierce, with the end goal of winning the ultimate trophy, and prize, in clear sight.
+Last year, this was won by the horse Al Boum Photo, ridden by Peter Townend and trained by Willie Mullins.
+The races on this day are the most fierce, with the end goal of winning the ultimate trophy and prize money.